Posted on March 15, 2020

 California is home to scores of caverns that you can explore to get a good idea of what the deep earth looks like.
 But why do they call it the “Moaning Cavern”?
-Before it was widened, there was a time when a moaning sound can be heard when air was passing through the cavern.
+Before it was widened, there was a time when a moaning sound can be heard when the air was passing through the cavern.
 This was also home to what seemed to be a group of Natives (possibly of Aztec descent of a tribe of Mexico and Central America).
-The discovery of bones that may have been buried more than 10,000 years ago has lead experts to believe that some pre-historic happens may have occured here.
+The discovery of bones that may have been buried more than 10,000 years ago has lead experts to believe that some pre-historic happens may have occurred here.
 While spirits and moaning sounds might be what you’ll see, don’t count on seeing any dinosaur bones.

 16. Tor House

 If you want a tower that looks like something you’d see in a horror movie, odds are you’ll be in luck when you stumble across the Tor House in the coastal town of Carmel-by-the-Sea.
 This was once the home of a poet named Robinson Jeffers.
 Jeffers lives in a cottage nearby during the construction of the behemoth that would later become his home in 1924.
 Believe it or not, Jeffers wrote a poem entitled “Ghost”.
 Let’s just say if you read it, it’s as if he was foretelling what would happen after his death.
 Don’t be surprised if you see a shadowy figure or some kind of spirit lurking in the windows of the Tor House.

 15. Moss Beach Distillery